With Janny Juddly

 How might that be?
 Could that be the kind of 'space' you might really be looking for?
 The kind that might just make the difference?

-That's exactly the kind we offer.
+That's exactly the kind I'll offer you.
 It's what The Therapist In My Pocket is all about.

 The difference between 'healing' and 'curing'